Premiere Guided Trips

 Intro to Fly Fishing

 If you’re brand new to the sport of fly fishing this is the trip for you!
-We’ll spend a day on Washingtons one and only Blue Ribbon trout fishery going over the fundamental skills.
+We’ll spend a day on the Yakima River, Washington’s best trout fishery, going over the fundamental skills and diving into many of the disciplines of fly fishing.
 Our guide Andy Lockey has been a teacher his whole adult life, once an actual teacher in the public school system, as well as an outdoor educator and instructor of many wild hobbies.
 Fly fishing has been a passion of his since college, and he’s eager to share that passion with you!
-You can expect a very patient coach to help you on your journey to become a fly angler yourself.
-All necessary fishing gear is included and no prior experience necessary.
-Have prior experience and want to develop your skills in a certain discipline?
-Leave a comment in your booking form or select one of the catered experiences below such as “Nymphing Clinic” or “Streamer Clinic”.

 Contact Andy Lockey at 253-381-6539